 Builds Immunity:

 In these days and times of pandemic, nothing is more important than a robust immunity.
-A rich source of vitamins, minerals and other nutrients, Foxtail millet ups the stamina, keeps you stronger and builds immunity for fighting various infections lurking around.
-If you have fallen ill recently to any of the viral or bacterial infections, include it in daily diet for gaining the strength back.
+A rich source of vitamins, minerals and other nutrients, Foxtail millet increases stamina, keeps you stronger and builds immunity for fighting various infections lurking around.
+If you have fallen ill recently due to any of the viral or bacterial infections, include it in your daily diet to gain the strength back.

 Also Read: Jowar: Nutrition, Health Benefits, Ayurvedic Uses, Uses For Skin, Weight Loss And Recipes